 Apart from body and sensor, cameras can and do differ across a range of features.
 The M6 and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-That said, the M6 can be equipped with an optional viewfinder – the EVF-DC2.
+However, optional viewfinders – the EVF-DC2 for the M6 and the VF-4 for the E-PL8 – are available as accessories.
 The table below summarizes some of the other core capabilities of the Canon M6 and Olympus E-PL8 in connection with corresponding information for a sample of similar cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The M6 has one, while the E-PL8 does not.
 While the built-in flash of the M6 is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.